 API keys should not be considered as an authorization mechanism.
-We distribute API keys to developers and they use in their applications.
-Hence, we cannot be sure that these keys are stored in safe environments.
-If developers are using API keys to make request from a hardened webserver, we may consider these keys as stored in a safe environment such as in environment variables.
+We distribute API keys to developers, and they use these API keys in their applications.
+Hence, we cannot be sure that they will be stored in safe environments.
+If developers use API keys to make requests from a hardened web server, we may consider these keys stored in a safe environment, such as in environment variables.
 Even so, we can never be sure of this unless we are the sole user of our API keys.

 To sum up, API Keys are not for authorization.
-They are for controlling request rates and analyzing the calls made.
-They are actually very useful under these concepts.
-For authorization, you should consider AWS Lambda custom authorizers or Amazon Cognito which are out of the scope of this blog post.
+They can help us control request rates and analyze the calls made, and they may be handy with these features.
+For authorization, you should consider AWS Lambda custom authorizers, IAM authorization, or Amazon Cognito, which are out of the scope of this blog post.

 How are usage plans created?

 There are two terms when defining a usage plan on AWS API Gateway.
 These are